logcossin/ForReport/lacto_BUSCO.md

 * Fully Complete: all analyzed genomes have complete BUSCO gene
 * Contain XXX: at least one genome have XXX BUSCO gene
-* Contain More than 2: more than 2 defect BUSCO gene statuses were found in genomes
+* Contain More than 2: more than 2 defect BUSCO gene statuses were found to that marker gene

 # Incomplete BUSCO gene analysis

-* Genomes with BUSCO completeness over 98% (bacteria) or 99% (lactobacillales) were filtered for further analysis
+* Genomes with BUSCO completeness over 98% (bacteria) and 99% (lactobacillales) were sampled for further analysis
 * Bacteria (160 genomes, 53 genes), Lactobacillales (148 genomes, 190 genes)

 ## Bacteria lineage